 During that time, I learned about Rock and Roll, sports teams, theater, concerts and more, and the people and personalities that went along with them.
 I loved music and probably saw hundreds of performers and concerts in that time and got to understand why people attended these sometimes overwhelming events.
 I left that part of my life in 1997 and did other things (related earlier).

 Then Gary Powers, someone I had never met, contacted me.
-He was planning the 70th anniversary of Roller Derby in Chicago (Gary is the ultimate fan; he has the RD Hall of Fame in his house in Brooklyn).
+He was planning the 70th anniversary of Roller Derby in Chicago (Gary is the ultimate fan; he has the RD Hall of Fame in his house in Palm Springs).
 It was to be held at the Chicago Historical Society.
 On the night of the event, some 80 people were on hand, including 3 participants in their 90’s who were in the very first Roller Derby.
 Also on hand, were about a dozen members of the Windy City Rollers, members of the new league of Roller Derby women.
 (And one, the great Val Capone, would become my first Derby Wife).